Dusty, dirty window frames can distract you from enjoying the view in your home. Learn how to clean window sills with these quick tips.

-Window sills gather so much dirt and dust (even mold!) throughout the year, it’s a great idea to wash them regularly.
+Window sills gather so much dirt and dirt (even mold!) throughout the year, that it’s a great idea to wash them regularly.
 However, if you have a lot of windows in your home, the task can seem super daunting, but it doesn’t have to be!

-I always tend to notice the dirt on my window sills after a long winter.
+I always tend to notice the dirt on your window sills after a long winter.
 There is nothing more annoying than opening up the windows on a fresh spring day only to see dirt and grime that has collected over the past 6 months.
-Sometimes home upkeep tasks just seem to pile up, and cleaning the window sills is the last thing on my mind.
+Sometimes home upkeep tasks just seem to pile up, and cleaning the window sills is the last thing on your mind.

-It’s really amazing just how much dust collects onto window sills, almost as much as the baseboards.
+It’s really amazing just how much dirt collects onto window sills, almost as much as the baseboards.

 Supplies Needed To Clean Window Sills and Tracks

 - Cleaning Toothbrush (Do not use your daily toothbrush for brushing your teeth!)

 - Dish soap

 - Cloth (I love microfiber cloths for cleaning, but any cloth will do)

 It’s a good idea to clean your windows BEFORE you tackle the tracks.
 Otherwise, you could be stuck with washing the tracks twice after washing the windows.

 Step 1: Vacuum the window sills and tracks